Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Sampling Balanced and Compact Districts

 One common redistricting requirement is that districts be geographically compact, though nearly every state leaves this term undefined.
 Dozens of numerical compactness measures have been proposed, with the Polsby--Popper score \citep{polsby1991} perhaps the most popular.
 Defined as the ratio of a district's area to that of a circle with the same perimeter as the district, the Polsby--Popper score is constrained to $[0,1]$, with higher scores indicating more compactness.

-The Polbsy--Popper score has been shown to correlate reasonably well with humans' subjective evaluation \citep{kaufman2017}, but it is far from a perfect measure.
-One challenge in particular is its sensitivity to the underlying geography and the scale on which it is measured.
-In states with rugged coastlines or other geographical irregularities, even the most compact districts could have Polsby--Popper scores that are lower than those of gerrymandered districts in other states.
-And measuring the geography at a 1-meter versus a 1-kilometer scale can shift the Polsby-Popper scores dramatically.
-This sensitivity makes it difficult to compare the compactness redistricting plans across states.

-To address this challenge, some have proposed a graph-theoretic measure known as \textit{edge-cut compactness} \citep{dube2016, deford2019}.
+Other scholars have proposed a graph-theoretic measure known as \textit{edge-cut compactness} \citep{dube2016, deford2019}.
 This measure counts the number of edges that must be removed from the original graph to partition it according to a given plan.
 Formally, it is defined as

 where we have normalized to the total number of edges.